-- applications after March 1st must be downloaded from our website and sent via mail.
+- Applications after March 1 must be downloaded from our website and sent via mail.
 Once we receive your application, we can request information from LSAC.

 Criteria for admission with advanced standing are rigorous.
 In evaluating transfer applications, three factors are considered: whether the candidate met the initial admission criteria, the applicant's performance in law school and the reason the applicant wants to transfer.
 Primary among the criteria is the applicant’s performance in law school.
-Most successful transfer applicants rank in the top third of their first year law school class.
+Most successful transfer applicants rank in the top half of their first year law school class (the requirements are more rigorous for selected schools.)
+Please contact the Office of Admission for Admission for additional questions or concerns.

 Prospective transfer students should also note the following requirements: